Sagrada Familia and Park Guell Combo Audio Ticket

 The Sagrada Familia dates back to 1872 when a bookseller named Josep Maria Bocabella established it.
 Here is a breakdown of the main players and events:

 Inspired by the Basilica of Loreto in Italy, Josep Maria Bocabella established the Spiritual Association of Devotees of St. Joseph in 1872.
-Their purpose was to construct a church dedicated to the Holy Family in Barcelona.
+They aimed to construct a church dedicated to the Holy Family in Barcelona.

 The group hired the architect Francisco de Paula del Villar to design the church in 1882.
 His plans envisioned a neo-Gothic revival style.